 One of the biggest decisions you have to make before you begin writing a story is through whose eyes are you going to tell the story–otherwise known as a Point of View.
 If you’re new to the idea of POV, click here for a good primer.

 For those writers who invent their characters first, and then build their stories around those characters, choosing the POV is an easier task.
-But what if the story–or at least the premise—came first?
-How do you know who would be the most effective POV character?
-What if you’re using multiple POVs and have more than one to choose from for a specific scene?
-If you decide to tell the story through multiple POVs (yes, I know, technically this would be PsOV, but roll with me) you’ll probably struggle a little, even if you’re a character-first kind of writer.
+But what if the story came first, or you have multiple POV characters?
+How do you know which is the most effective POV to tell this part of the story?
+If you decide to tell the story through multiple POVs (yes, I know, technically this would be PsOV, but roll with me) you’ll probably struggle with this question at some point, even if you’re a character-first kind of writer.

 In my novel A Sword for Chaos, all three of my main POV characters shared the same physical space for a good portion of the story, and were present for the same events, so I came up against this conundrum more than once.